-Exact numbers are unknown, but scientists estimate that every year in the United States alone, cats kill hundreds of millions of birds, and more than a billion small mammals, including rabbits, squirrels, and chipmunks.
+Scientists estimate that cats kill hundreds of millions of birds and more than a billion small mammals, including rabbits, squirrels, and chipmunks.
 Feline predators include both domestic cats that spend time outdoors and stray cats that live in the wild.

 Millions of common songbirds, such as the Cardinal, Blue Jay, and House Wren and long-distance migrants such as Indigo Bunting, Blue and Yellow Warbler.